MiloTheFish8/frontend-curriculum/notes/javascript.md

 <details>
 <summary>What are the main method types of an http request?</summary>

+- read
+  - HEAD - get only headers (ex: to the check if the info has been updated or we can worked with cache)
+  - OPTIONS - to check which requests we can send to the resource (ex: img supports `GET` and `HEAD`, user-name also supports `POST` and `PUT`)
-- GET
+  - GET - get the information from the server
+- write
-- POST
+  - POST - create a new record (body is required)
-- PUT
+  - PUT - to fully rewrite the existing record
+  - PATCH - to partially update the existing record
-- DELETE
+  - DELETE - to delete the record

 </details>